-Entinostat may not achieve adequate market acceptance among physicians, patients, healthcare payors and others in the medical community to be commercially successful.
+Our product candidates may not achieve adequate market acceptance among physicians, patients, healthcare payors and others in the medical community to be commercially successful.

-Even if entinostat receives regulatory approval, it may not gain sufficient market acceptance among physicians, patients, healthcare payors and others in the medical community.
-Our commercial success also depends on coverage and adequate reimbursement of entinostat by third-party payors, including government payors, which may be difficult or time-consuming to obtain, may be limited in scope and may not be obtained in all jurisdictions in which we may seek to market entinostat.
-The degree of market acceptance of entinostat will depend on a number of factors, including:
+Even if our product candidates receive regulatory approval, they may not gain sufficient market acceptance among physicians, patients, healthcare payors and others in the medical community.
+Our commercial success also depends on coverage and adequate reimbursement by third-party payors, including government payors, which may be difficult or time-consuming to obtain, may be limited in scope and may not be obtained in all jurisdictions in which we may seek to market our product candidates.
+The degree of market acceptance will depend on a number of factors, including:

-- the efficacy and safety profile as demonstrated in trials; - the timing of market introduction as well as competitive products; - the clinical indications for which entinostat is approved; - acceptance of entinostat as a safe and effective treatment by physicians, clinics and patients; - the potential and perceived advantages of entinostat over alternative treatments; - the cost of treatment in relation to alternative treatments; - the availability of coverage and adequate reimbursement and pricing by third parties and government authorities; - relative convenience and ease of administration; - the frequency and severity of adverse events; - the effectiveness of sales and marketing efforts; and - unfavorable publicity relating to entinostat.
+- the efficacy and safety profile as demonstrated in trials; - the timing of market introduction as well as competitive products; - the clinical indications for which the product candidate is approved; - acceptance of the product candidate as a safe and effective treatment by physicians, clinics and patients; - the potential and perceived advantages of our product candidates over alternative treatments; - the cost of treatment in relation to alternative treatments; - · the availability of coverage and adequate reimbursement and pricing by third parties and government authorities; - relative convenience and ease of administration;

+- the frequency and severity of adverse events; - · the effectiveness of sales and marketing efforts; and - · unfavorable publicity relating to our product candidates.

-If entinostat is approved but does not achieve an adequate level of acceptance by physicians, hospitals, healthcare payors and patients, we may not generate sufficient revenue to become or remain profitable.
+If our product candidates are approved but do not achieve an adequate level of acceptance by physicians, hospitals, healthcare payors and patients, we may not generate sufficient revenue to become or remain profitable.

-We rely on third-party suppliers to manufacture and distribute our clinical drug supplies for entinostat, we intend to rely on third parties for commercial manufacturing and distribution of entinostat and we expect to rely on third parties for manufacturing and distribution of preclinical, clinical and commercial supplies of any future product candidates.
+We rely on third-party suppliers to manufacture and distribute our clinical drug supplies for our product candidates, we intend to rely on third parties for commercial manufacturing and distribution of our product candidates and we expect to rely on third parties for manufacturing and distribution of preclinical, clinical and commercial supplies of any future product candidates.